 In other words, if there are hidden nails or screws in the wood you’re cutting, then the blade of the Evolution Rage circular saw will just cut right through it like butter.
 Also, unlike the Evolution Rage, many circular saws you buy come with cheap blades that are best thrown away and replaced with a good quality blade.
 And as blades are expensive, if you want a quality saw with a quality blade, then it does up the price of the product.

 It’s for these reasons I opted for the Rage saw, which I purchased a few years ago and have well used since.
-And it has exceeded all my expectations.
+It has exceeded all my expectations.